stevethomas15977/public_afe/README.md

-# A techical solution, aiding the analysis of Authorization for Expenditure (AFE) budgets for oil/gas drilling operations.
+# A research assistant for oil/gas drilling operations Authorization for Expenditure (AFE) budgets.

 ## 1. The business problem and who the customers/users are